roos-j/multi-location-air-quality-panel-esp32-2.13in/README.md

 - Download [Arduino IDE](https://www.arduino.cc/en/software/)
 - Install ESP32 libraries and ArduinoJson
 - Download/clone this repository and open in Arduino IDE
-- Configure target locations and PurpleAir sensors in `preset.h` (get a [PurpleAir API key](https://community.purpleair.com/t/about-the-purpleair-api/7145))
+- (Optional) Configure default locations and PurpleAir sensors in `preset.h` (get a [PurpleAir API key](https://community.purpleair.com/t/about-the-purpleair-api/7145))
 - Connect board via USB, select port and select `ESP32S3 Dev Module` in Arduino IDE, then compile/upload
+- Change settings or view/download time series data via web portal available after pressing `MENU`

 ### AI Usage

-gpt-5.5 was used to generate font bitmaps, weather icons, and a lot of the utility code.
+gpt-5.5 and codex/gpt-5.4-mini-xhigh were used to generate font bitmaps, weather icons, a lot of the utility code, and most of the web portal.